best

 • too much still depends on vendor cloud plumbing

-A good local-first hub should still make sense when the internet is flaky and when the vendor app is not the center of your life.
+A good local-first hub should still make sense when the internet is flaky and when the vendor app isn’t the center of your life.

 Final recommendation